conal/paper-2021-language-derivatives/To do.md

 *   Rework abstract now that I've moved the predicate generalization toward the end of the paper.
 *   Maybe further highlight the specific differences between the ν-δ lemmas and Brzozowski's original versions (imitated AFAICT by related work).
 *   Conclusions and future work.
+*   Mention optimizations for regular expressions and tries.
 *   Read over `Predicate.Properties` and see what might be worth mentioning.
     For instance, distributivity of concatenation over union generalizes to mapping.